Carmen: Synopsis, Character Map

 Zuniga

-Then you can’t look at any other woman.
+Then you can’t look at another woman.

-Young men
+Young Men

 La cloche a sonné